davidjnovak/davidjnovak/README.md

 ## Making a Social Impact

-Beyond my technical expertise, I am deeply committed to making a social impact through my work.
+Beyond my technical ability, I am deeply committed to making a social impact through my work.
 I believe in utilizing my skills and knowledge to create solutions that contribute to a better and more equitable world.

 ## Get in Touch